Disservin/fastchess/man.md

     - plies=PLIES - Max number of plies (depth) to search.
     - proto=PROTOCOL - Specify the protocol (only supports uci).
     - dir=DIRECTORY - Working directory for the engine.
     - option.name=VALUE - Set engine-specific options.
+The value for a button option should be "true" or "false".

 # EXAMPLES